The Mechanics of the Academic Job Market in Law

 In addition to other references, the "Comments" section might also be used to list other publications, a serious work in progress (i.e., a work you could provide to hiring schools), or other relevant professional accomplishments/awards that did not fit elsewhere.
 Do not use the comments section to offer your own evaluation of yourself: no one cares.
 I've seen too many otherwise good one-page resumes undermined by "Comments" like: "I believe that my varied experience and educational background will make me a successful law teacher."
 You don't list yourself as a reference; don't write a reference for yourself.
 It looks silly.

-At the law-school hiring convention in November, try to attend the session (usually scheduled at the beginning of the conference) on interviewing: it may have useful advice.
+At the law-school hiring convention, try to attend the session (usually scheduled at the beginning of the conference) on interviewing: it may have useful advice.
 The typical interview proceeds as follows: (1) a couple of minutes of chit-chat when you enter (e.g. "Did you have Douglas Baird?"
 "So, how was it working for Cravath in New York?"); (2) a question either about (a) something you have written (e.g., a student note, your published article) or (b) a more open-ended question about your scholarly interests, plans, or research; depending on how effectively you respond, the ensuing discussion can last for the next 10-15 minutes; (3) perhaps some questions about what you would like to teach/what you are able to teach; and (4) "Do you have any questions for us” Some good questions to ask are: Is there a writing requirement for students at your school?
 Are there opportunities for faculty to work with students on independent studies?
 What sort of research support is available to faculty?
 Is there summer research support?
 Are there summer teaching opportunities?
 How often do you have colloquia with faculty from other schools?
 What are your school's goals over the next five years?
 What is the length of the tenure-track, and what are the expectations?

 For the better schools, question (2) is the make-or-break moment in the interview.
 If you can talk intelligently and clearly for 10-15 minutes about a research project or a scholarly interest, you will quickly become a standout candidate.
 (Usually, candidates present an outline or "precis" of a project or thesis that they plan to develop in a job talk, if they are invited back to the school for further interviews.
 Be prepared to defend your "precis" in some depth.)
 It used to be that far too many job candidates arrive at interviews having never thought seriously about scholarly issues related to law, and thus were completely unable to speak about any when asked; this is now less common, making it all the more important that you be ready to talk intelligently and analytically about a research project.
 This is your moment to shine: you show the interviewers that you're serious about scholarship and a scholarly career (that you're not just tired of long hours at your law firm, and that you're not just looking for a "cushy" academic post to retire into); you impress them with your clarity of thought and expression; you demonstrate your potential as a teacher by your effective communication of ideas and arguments.
 Ideally, you should rehearse this part of your job interview with faculty advisors prior to the hiring convention (though don't over-rehearse, or you're likely to sound wooden).

 After the convention, you will (hopefully) start to hear from schools that want to invite you back to campus for further interviews.
-You will start to hear from schools as early as the week after the convention, and as late as January—though by then it gets less likely that you are still under consideration at schools you’ve not heard from.
+You will start to hear from schools as early as the week after the convention, and as late as January--though by then it gets less likely that you are still under consideration at schools you’ve not heard from.
 The "fly-backs" are usually scheduled between December and March.
 A standard part of every "fly-back" is a 20-30 minute presentation to the faculty, followed by questions for another 20-30 minutes.
 The rest of the time is generally spent in office interviews with faculty, administrators, and sometimes students.
 We should discuss this on an individual basis when the time comes.

-Second: starting salaries at law schools typically range anywhere from $80,000 to $150,000 depending on the caliber of the school and the location.
+Second: Starting salaries at law schools typically range anywhere from $80,000 to $150,000 depending on the caliber of the school and the location.
 (Schools in the New York City area tend to pay the highest salaries, unsurprisingly.)
 Many law schools also offer summer research grants on top of the base salary: these can range anywhere from $3,000 to $25,000, depending on the school and its salary structure.
 Most law schools also offer financial support for research, including student research assistants ($1,500-5,000 is the typical range) and discretionary funds for travel to conferences, purchase of books, and the like ($1,000-3,000 is again the range).
 Some schools commit these monies up front in specific dollar terms; some schools leave it discretionary but assure you that it is available for productive people who need it.
 Some discretionary schemes are quite reliable; however, you might ask faculty at the school how it works in practice.

 Third: Some schools will phone your references prior to interviewing you at the hiring convention; others will phone them after the hiring convention if they're now interested in you.
 Note, however, that your references typically won't have to write formal letters of recommendation for you until fairly late in the process (e.g., January or February), when a school is thinking of possibly making you an offer, and needs to put together a file on you for its central administration.
 (Sometimes, though, having an unsolicited letter sent to a school can move your candidacy forward.
 This is a strategic matter, that you should discuss with the potential reference.)